metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_build_v1_manifest.md

 Optional:

-- `checksum_policy` (String) When Maven deploys files to the repository, it also deploys corresponding checksum files.
-Your options are to 'ignore', 'fail', or 'warn' on missing or incorrect checksums.
+- `checksum_policy` (String) When Maven deploys files to the repository, it also deploys corresponding checksum files.Your options are to 'ignore', 'fail', or 'warn' on missing or incorrect checksums.
-- `update_policy` (String) This element specifies how often updates should attempt to occur.
-Maven will compare the local POM's timestamp (stored in a repository's maven-metadata file) to the remote.
-The choices are: 'always', 'daily' (default), 'interval:X' (where X is an integer in minutes) or 'never'
+- `update_policy` (String) This element specifies how often updates should attempt to occur.Maven will compare the local POM's timestamp (stored in a repository's maven-metadata file) to the remote.The choices are: 'always', 'daily' (default), 'interval:X' (where X is an integer in minutes) or 'never'

 <a id="nestedatt--spec--tasks--builder--maven--repositories--snapshots"></a>